wlonk/arcadia/rules/the_host.rst

 real, and consistent people.

 .. todo::
-   Re-read the GM section, make an outline, and edit.
+   Re-read the Host section, make an outline, and edit.
 Also make principles.

 You should play to keep the world verisimilitudinous.
 You should play to